unik-name/docs.unikname.network/docs/uns-setting-up-node/README.md

 You can run a node without docker-compose with simple docker commands, but we won't describe here.
 :::

-From configuration file we can see that 2 services will be started : a node and its database.
+From configuration file we can see that 2 services will be started: a node and its database.

-You also have 2 volumes mounted on file system (for node and database files) and a local network for services communication.
+You also have 2 volumes mounted on the file system (for node and database files) and a local network for services communication.

 ### The database service

-Based on [`postgres` (version 11 and Linux alpine)](https://github.com/docker-library/postgres/blob/0a66d53fface5ccc8274f99712ba2f382a1caf42/11/alpine/Dockerfile), it exposes a single port (`5432`) and requires environnement variables (for db name, user name and password).
+Based on [`postgres` (version 11 and Linux alpine)](https://github.com/docker-library/postgres/blob/0a66d53fface5ccc8274f99712ba2f382a1caf42/11/alpine/Dockerfile), it exposes a single port (`5432`) and requires environment variables (for db name, user name and password).
-These variables must match with those provided in the node service (see bellow).
+These variables must match with those provided in the node service (see below).

 ### The node service